If you like what you read and are interested in following me , check out my Facebook and Instagram pages.

 I hope you don't mind.

-It's just that lately I find myself trying to make sense of the way
+It's just that lately I find myself

 most people only speak downfall,